Boise State Students are required to complete University Foundations courses in the following five categories described

 - University Foundations 200: Foundations of Ethics & Diversity.
 This three-credit sophomore-level course engages students in topics connected to ethics and diversity.
 We keep the classes small (about 30 students) to support active and experiential learning, meaningful discussion, and connecting the course theme to issues and events in our larger community.
 Prerequisites: ENGL 102, UF 100, and sophomore standing.

 2. FOUNDATIONS OF WRITING (FW)

-English 101: Introduction to College Writing and English 102: Introduction to College Writing and Research.
+English 101: Writing and Rhetoric I and English 102: Writing and Rhetoric II.
 This two semester, six-credit sequence provides an introduction to the university’s expectations about academic writing and research.
 Students are placed in appropriate courses based on test scores.
 The program is coordinated by the English Department’s First-Year Writing Program.
 Please visit their website for details: First-Year Writing Program website.